 The other CDC report focused on contraceptive use among women aged 15-49 in America.
 Encouragingly, the number of women using a method of contraception to avoid an unplanned pregnancy has increased.
-Nearly 65% of women now use a method of contraception, a remarkable increase of 61.1% from the previous survey period between 2011-2015.
+Nearly 65% of women now use a method of contraception, a remarkable increase from 61.1% during the previous survey period between 2011-2015.

 Our work aims to ensure that all young people, but especially those who are economically disadvantaged or marginalized, have the power to decide if and when they become pregnant and have a child.
 These data show considerable progress, and also where additional work is still needed.

 More than 19 million US women in need do not have reasonable access in their county to a public clinic that offers the full range of contraceptive methods.
 They live in what we call contraceptive deserts.
 For young people who intend not to get pregnant, living in a contraceptive desert creates a significant roadblock on the path of opportunity.
 It’s time to bring these deserts back to life and restore the power to decide for the people living there.